Homemade ravioli isn’t difficult to make. Just roll up your sleeves and prepare to get dusted with flour. It’s fun to make and delicious to eat!

 Boil the ravioli in a a large pot for only 2 or 3 minutes each, drain and toss with sauce of choice.

 As for the kneading of dough issue, I need to get over that.
-I make it hard or complex in my head and its really not.
-The few times I have watched someone do it, its cake.
+I make it hard or complex in my head and it’s really not.
+The few times I have watched someone do it, it’s a piece of cake.

-Building that bridge, over it, setting it on fire.
+Building that bridge… over it.
+Setting it on fire.
+I’m now a homemade ravioli master.